andrewginns/CycleGAN-View-TFLite/README.md

-# CycleGAN Tensorflow-Lite for Android
+# CycleGAN View Tensorflow-Lite for Android

 Android App for inference on a trained CycleGAN model using the TFLite format